lanru2001/Kustomize-k8s/README.md

 YAML itself is easy to understand and debug when things go wrong.
 Pair that with the fact that your configurations are isolated in patches, and you’ll be able to triangulate the root cause of performance issues in no time.
 Simply compare performance to your base configuration and any other variations that are running.

 # Kubernetes Example
-Let’s step through how Kustomize works using a deployment scenario involving 3 different environments: dev, staging, and production.
-In this example we’ll use service, deployment, and horizontal pod autoscaler resources.
-For the dev and staging environments, there won't be any HPA involved.
-All of the environments will use different types of services:

 Dev
 ClusterIP